brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 10 bht.md

 # Ephesians 1:10 Commentary Help Text

 ## BHT:
-In the Gospel times, a new dispensation began in which God's plan encompasses all events from before the foundation of the world to the completion of all times.
-This plan aims to gather all things together in Christ, reconciling all things to Himself, and uniting the kingdoms of heaven and earth under one harmonious and loving head.
-Through Christ, all creatures are brought back to their proper condition of being close to God, establishing a restored unity and a redeemed creation.
+In the grand plan of salvation, encompassing the Gospel times, God's purpose is to gather and reconcile all creation in Christ.
+From the foundation of the world, the divine plan stretches to unite heaven and earth under one harmonious kingdom.
+Through Christ, all things are brought back to their proper condition, in perfect unity with God.
+Human presumption should submit to God's providence in understanding the succession of events.
+By gathering all things in His body, Christ establishes actual harmony between heaven and earth, uniting angels and men in the Lord.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: